KCL-Planning/ROSPlan/_tutorials/tutorial_03.md

 ## 3.4 Parsing a Plan from File

-Create a new file in the current directory, *plan_tutorial_03.pddl* and paste in the following lines:
+Create a new file in the workspace, *plan_tutorial_03.pddl* and paste in the following lines:

 ```
  0.000: (undock kenny wp1)  [10.000]